mezzogallium/FCUP_MSc_Typst/README.md

 ## About

 The goal was to replicate the original layout as closely as possible, while maintaining the document "clean" enough.
 This was not always possible, but nevertheless an effort was made to keep most of the heavy-lifting and messy code out of the way, in a separate template file.
-The default content does not make much sense, since it is about LaTeX features.
+The default main.typ file does not make much sense, since it is about LaTeX features.
 Nevertheless, you can still use it to learn how some things are done in Typst.

 Some things are not exactly the same, if you look hard enough.
-This is sometimes due to limitations, and others because the original template has very nonsensical layout choices and inconsistencies (page margins and indentations change for no reason between sections, the Bibliography is called "References" in the outline, etc...).
+This is sometimes due to limitations, and others because the original template has some obscure layout choices and inconsistencies.

 Additionally, the citation style is not exactly the same.
 The LaTeX template uses a modified IEEEtran for use with specifically the natbib LaTeX package.
 Here I just used the default IEEE style, with URLs added.